rvstartup/intro2PCBdesign/Overview & Details/Protoboard/Protoboard_Content/README.md

 The foil is the outer layer of the PCB.
 It has one shiny side, and one dull side.

 **Why are blind/buried vias more expensive?**<br/>
-Bind via is a hole that connects the outer layer to one of the inner layers, but does not go through the entire board.
+A blind via is a hole that connects the outer layer to one of the inner layers, but does not go through the entire board.
 A buried via is a hole that connects inner layers but does not connect to an outer layer.
 Buried/blind vias are more expensive because they require more steps to make.
 Only use blind/buried vias after having confirmed with a manufacturer that the via is necessary for your application.

 **Can planes come out to the edges of the board?**<br/>
 No, planes should be pulled back in from the edge of the board about ten thousandths of an inch to prevent the router from potentially shorting layers together.